 Tea side effects

 This article will focus on discussing both potential side effects as well as the positive health benefits of green tea, based on relevant literature and research.
-While many articles highlight the benefits of tea, there are relatively few that specifically elaborate on its negative effects
+Well, we all know the health benefits of green tea but do green tea have any side effects also?

-Tea has a rich history, evolving from a medicinal drink to a popular beverage over the past 2000 years.
-Not only does tea provide health benefits, but it also helps in connecting socially.
-The scientific community has taken an interest in tea due to its widespread use and cultural significance.
-Research on the physiological effects of green tea has mainly been conducted in lab conditions or using animal models.
 Green tea’s health benefits are due to compounds such as polyphenols, caffeine, carbohydrates, vitamins, amino acids, and purine alkaloids.
 While these compounds are generally beneficial for health, it’s important to consume them in appropriate or in limited amounts.
 The main compounds in green tea include polyphenols, caffeine, and metals like aluminum (1).

-Green tea has 30-60mg of caffeine per 6-8 oz. cup, which is less than coffee’s average 100mg.
-However, weight loss regimes may increase consumption.
 If 5+ cups are consumed per day, it raises caffeine intake to unsafe levels, increasing the risk for insomnia, restlessness, tremors, and upset stomach (5).

-Let us see the side effects of green tea first.
+Side effects of green tea

 1. Side effects due to Polyphenols and EGCG in tea